Elvis Sinosic

 Elvis Sinosic (born 13 February 1971) is an Australian retired professional mixed martial artist who competed in the Ultimate Fighting Championship (UFC).
 He also competed in the Cage Rage Championships, K-1, and Pancrase.

-Sinosic is currently a political candidate for the Libertarian Party, contesting Bass Hill Ward on Canterbury Bankstown City Council in the 2024 New South Wales local elections.

 Biography

 Sinosic was born in Canberra, Australian Capital Territory, to Croatian immigrant parents, and now resides in Sydney, New South Wales.
 He currently owns and runs Kings Academy of Martial Arts (formerly Sinosic Perosh Martial Arts SPMA) as well as UFC Gym Macarthur Square.
 Elvis ran SPMA with business and training partner Anthony Perosh for 16 years before Elvis and Anthony split the Academy.
 Sinosic was exposed to a myriad of art forms including: Wrestling, Tae Kwon Do, Boxing, Jeet Kune Do, Kali, Silat, Muay Thai, Capoeira, Judo, Shootfighting, Kai Shin, and Brazilian Jiu-Jitsu.
 Elvis was also the first BJJ Pan-Pacific Absolute Champion at the Inaugural event 1999.
 Elvis worked on the Fox Sports Australia Fight Week.
-Elvis has been running Kings Academy.